sdenike/valetpress/readme.md

 - Deletes the database for that project
 - Deletes the directory for that project

-`vp install`

-- Installs all required packages to get ValetPress working on a new machine.

 `vp help`

 - Will display a summary of available commands